kendall-s/HyPro2_py/README.md

 Samples collected from the CTD can be input into Hypro using this data format.
 It is a simple XLSX in the following structure.
 Headings (match order): rosette position, oxygen bottle labels, oxygen draw temp., salinity bottle labels and nutrient labels.
 Each row corresponds to a rosette position.
 Deployment number is generated using the file name and the number associated.

+### Accessing and inspecting project database files
+The table structure is incredibly simplistic and is mostly de-normalised.
+This decision was made such that data kept within the database can be easily understood and inspected by people unfamiliar with relational databases.
+This decision would hopefully reduce any reliance from hydrochemists on software engineering staff.

+A free tool, SQLite browser, can be downloaded and used to directly open the database file.
+With this tool, the data can be viewed and edited in a similar fashion to an Excel file with multiple sheets.